12 Tips for Holiday User Acquisition

 Sensor Tower data also shows consumers spent $196 million in apps on Christmas 2017 — up 12% from 2016 — with mobile game spending at 5.2% year-over-year growth and non-gaming app spending at 66% YOY growth.

-Not surprisingly, this boost in consumer activity creates a lot of competition throughout the app marketplace during the holiday season.
+Not surprisingly, this boost in consumer activity creates a lot of competition for holiday user acquisition in the app marketplace.

 To stay ahead of the competition, here are 12 app growth marketing tips to make the most of this season!